mcoster/academic-website/content/publication/Magolan2009.md

 +++
 abstract = "An efficient 8-step enantioselective total synthesis of (+)-angelmarin (I), starting from commercially available umbelliferone, has been achieved.
-Key reactions include olefin cross-metathesis and a Shi epoxidation-cyclization sequence." abstract_short = "n efficient 8-step enantioselective total synthesis of (+)-angelmarin (I), starting from commercially available umbelliferone, has been achieved.
+Key reactions include olefin cross-metathesis and a Shi epoxidation-cyclization sequence." abstract_short = "An efficient 8-step enantioselective total synthesis of (+)-angelmarin (I), starting from commercially available umbelliferone, has been achieved.
 Key reactions include olefin cross-metathesis and a Shi epoxidation-cyclization sequence." authors = ["Magolan, Jakob", "**Coster, Mark J.**"] date = "2009-05-21" image_preview = ""